Women in Syria: Politics

-Role in economy and in the military
+Role in the economy and the military

+Following the French occupation in 1946, Syria gained independence after two decades of revolutions and independence movements, in which women played an important role.
+After the institution of the Ba'ath party in the 1963, universal socio-political policies were adopted which saw significant improvements in the country's development indices like health and education, but also in public sanitation, water, energy and infrastructure.

 In 1989 the Syrian government passed a law requiring factories and public institutions to provide on-site childcare.

-However, women's involvement in the workforce is low; according to World Bank, as of 2014, women made up 16.4% of the labor force.
+However, women's involvement in the workforce is low; according to World Bank, in the Syrian Arab Republic, the labor force participation rate among females is 14.1%, and among males its 63.6% as of 2023.
+This being said, they play an important role in the public sector when it comes to health and education roles.
+Furthermore, vulnerable employment for females has improved since 1991, according to the World Bank.
+Workers in vulnerable employment are reportedly less likely to engage in formal working arrangements, and are more susceptible to the consequences of economic shock.
+Amongst women, vulnerable employment is 8.3%, and 40.4% amongst men as of 2022.
+For women, this average is lower than the Middle East and North Africa.

 Women are not conscripted in the military, but may serve voluntarily.
 The female militias of Syria are trained to fight for the Syrian president, Bashar al-Assad.
 A video was found dating back to the 1980s with female soldiers showing their pride and protectiveness toward Assad's father.
 "Because women are rarely involved in the armed side of the revolution, they are much less likely to get stopped, searched, or hassled at government checkpoints.
 This has proved crucial in distributing humanitarian aid throughout Syria."

+However, the case of violence against women is often used as tool of political and social repression, geared to intimidate and manipulate communities.
+There are cases of forced recruitment into militias, kidnapping, rape, torture, forced detention and the denial of fair trials that put women at great risk of exploitation.